tylerchilds/plan98/README.md

-# smugoogle
+# JMAP Inbox

-a smashup prototype of smugmug and google maps
+google profits of engagement. inbox was an nlogn algo for users and that was bad for ads.

+JMAP inbox starts over.

 ## development